muratk5n/thirdwave/en/README.md

 ---

 When region geo points are not available, what do we do?
 Reverse-eng from images, as in pictures of that area...
-Little UI displays img, captures pixel click on it, trace area on that nanually, collect pixel data, w/ two pixel-geo ref points reverse-eng geo coordinates.
+Custom UI displays img, captures clicks on it, trace area on that manually, get pixel data, w/ two pixel-geo ref points reverse-eng geo coordinates.
 Easy as Py.

 ---